ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 {% endhighlight %}

 ## Create a Range Mapping Method
 In the preceding code, you determine the LED brightness by mapping the delta of the actual light and the threshold value to an 8-bit range.
-This is don using a custom method - `Map()`.
+This is done using a custom method - `Map()`.
 Using the Visual Studio light bulb feature, add the `Map()` method.

 Where you wrote `brightness = Map(ambientLightThreshold - actualAmbientLight, 0, ambientLightThreshold, 0, 255);`, do the following: